MohamedBishar/VISITED-ADDRESS-SITE/README.md

 - ## Implemented Event Listener to Add Address Book Entries

 - Added event listener to handle form submissions for adding new address book entries.
-- New entries are created based on user input and displayed in a list on the page.
+- New entries are created based on user input and displayed in a list on the page.\

+- ## Created Task Constructor for To-Do List

+- Added a constructor function for tasks, with properties for task description and status (whether the task is done or not).